liuliu/dflat/README.md

 ![](docs/dflat-vs-core-data.png)

 Some of these numbers looks too good to be true.
-For example, on insertions, **Dflat** appears 20 times faster than Core Data.
+For example, on insertions, **Dflat** appears more than twice as fast as Core Data.
 Some of these numbers didn't make intuitive sense, why multi-thread insertions are slower?
 Putting it in perspective is important.

 ![](docs/wcdb-vs-fmdb-vs-dflat.png)

 The chart compared against numbers extracted from WCDB Benchmark (v1.0.8.2) without any modifications.
-It compares ops per seconds rather than time spent fetching 3,334 objects.
+It compares ops per seconds rather than time spent fetching 33,334 objects.
 Note that in WCDB Benchmark, Baseline Read did fetch all, which is the best case scenario in SQLite.
 It also compares a simple table with only two columns, a key and a blob payload (100 bytes).

 Multi-thread writes is indeed slower in our ideal case, because SQLite itself cannot execute writes concurrently.
 Thus, our multi-writer mode really just means these transaction closures can be executed concurrently.
 The writes still happen serially at SQLite layer.
 It is still beneficial because in real-world cases, we spend significant time in the transaction closure for data transformations, rather than SQLite writes.

-The ceiling for writes is higher than what **Dflat** achieved.
+The ceiling for writes is much higher than what **Dflat** achieved.
 Again, WCDB represents an ideal case where you have only two columns. **Dflat** numbers in real-world would also be lower than what we had here, because we will have more indexes and objects with many fields, even arrays of data.

 Since **Dflat** doesn't introduce any optimizations for batch operations, it shouldn't be a surprise that **Dflat** performance scales linearly w.r.t. dataset size, as the follow chart will show.